Western Quebec politicians fight for better hydro service after 30-hour outage | CBC News

 Hydro-Québec said it has now developed a procedure to supply the sector with power from Quebec if an issue arises on the Ontario side.

-The utility has also vowed to improve its reaction time to ensure power gets restored more quickly in the future.
+The utility has also vowed to improve its reaction time to ensure power gets restored more quickly.

 A lack of faith